 - Learn More.
 Heavy metal pollution from road runoff is dangerous for aquatic wildlife, but other types of non-point source pollution like excess nutrients and sediment erosion are just as harmful to habitat.

 - Wash Your Car the Right Way.
 Make sure that the soap and chemicals from washing your car aren't going straight into local streams.
+You can also take your car to a commercial car wash.
+Fairfax County Code requires that these facilities recycle or reuse most of their water and that the rest is sent to the sanitary sewer system for processing.

 - Drive Less.
 Exercise your commuting options by carpooling, using public transportation or bicycling.